Skip to main content

 Since the thyroid is the master control for your metabolism, many women will experience weight gain with low thyroid function.

-3. Feeling cold
+3. Feeling Cold

 Hypothyroidism can slow down metabolism, which can lead to a drop in core body temperature.
 As such, some people with low levels of thyroid hormones may feel cold all the time or have a low tolerance of the cold.